United Airlines must delay its vaccine mandate for workers seeking an exemption

 This weekend, Italy's strict requirement for workers to show proof of a coronavirus vaccine pushed opponents of the policy to protest.
 Demonstrations turned violent as some marchers caused damage across Rome.

-United Airlines has said, for the most part, its vaccine mandate has been a success.
-The company has said that more than 99% of its U.S.-based employees had met the company's requirement to get vaccinated, or have applied for a religious or medical exemption.
+United Airlines has said that, for the most part, its vaccine mandate has been a success.
+The company has said that more than 99% of its U.S.-based employees had met the company's requirement to get vaccinated or have applied for a religious or medical exemption.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.